Chronic Pain: It Is All in Your Head, and It’s Real

 Pain Experienced as Emotion

-When I ask patients about their pain, eight out of ten words they use to describe their experience are emotional.
+When I ask patients about their pain, 8 out of 10 words they use to describe their experience are emotional.
 The three most frequently used terms are anxiety, fear, and anger, but there’s also depression, helplessness, loss of purpose, frustration, guilt, and shame.
 Pain is protective, and when we feel pain, we experience a set of aversive emotions so that we attempt to move away from whatever is causing it.
 That’s how we’re circuited.
 So it’s logical that we would have an emotional response to pain.
-“As pain becomes chronic, the sensory components become less important and the emotional and behavioral components tend to take on more importance,” says Jodie Ann Trafton, director of the Veterans Administration Palo Alt Health Care Systems Program Evaluation and Resource center in California.
+“As pain becomes chronic, the sensory components become less important and the emotional and behavioral components tend to take on more importance,” says Jodie Ann Trafton, director of the Veterans Administration Palo Alto Health Care Systems Program Evaluation and Resource center in California.
 “This is because of learning.
 Having pain is a strong emotional experience.
 It will reshape your behavior.
 It will reshape how you interact with the world.
 And that in itself means your brain is going to respond differently over time.”

 Emotions Drive the Experience of Pain